peter88szabo/quantum_package/CALMIP/README.md

 ```

 There is a reference file `FeO4.ref` in the directory to check that the results are correct.
-The maximum required memory s 96 GB and the run requires roughly 40 minutes on 64 cores.
+The run requires roughly 20 minutes on 64 cores.

 If there is a technical problem with the dataset, it can be re-generated using the script ``generate_dataset.sh``.